9 Food Packaging Labels Explained

 8. Fruit “Drinks”

 And, finally, we’ve saved the most commonly confusing for last.
 The United States Department of Agriculture regulates the use of the certified organic label.
 These days, you see foods labeled as organic all over the grocery store.
 Anything that does not meet the USDA requirements is not permitted to wear that special seal.
 But what is an organic label supposed to mean?
 Foods that are labeled as 100% certified organic are foods and ingredients that were grown without chemical fertilizers and pesticides, in soil free of these substances.
-But not all “organic” labels are equal:
+But not all “organic” labels are equal.
+The USDA provides four different organic labels.

 - USDA Certified 100% Organic: If your product has a USDA organic seal and says it is 100% organic, this product contains 100% USDA certified organic ingredients, has zero non-organic ingredients in the product, and any processing aids used during product production were 100% USDA certified organic.

-- USDA Organic: a product labeled as organic contains at least 95% organic ingredients.
+- USDA Organic: a product labeled as organic contains at least 95% organic ingredients; up to 5% of the ingredients may be nonorganic.
 These products are also allowed to have the USDA organic seal.

-- Sometimes a product has the label “Made with organic ingredients.”
-According to the USDA, a product with this label must contain at least 70% organic ingredients, but watch out for that other 30%.
+- Sometimes a product has the label “Made with organic…” According to the USDA, a product with this label must contain at least 70% organic ingredients but watch out for that other 30%.